Sesame allergy: Allergenic proteins

 Eight sesame seed allergens have been characterized (Ses i 1 to Ses i 8).
 Ses i 1 and Ses i 2 are of the biochemical type 2S albumins; these partially share amino acid sequence and structure with 2S albumins from other plants, and are likely the proteins responsible for cross-reactive allergic reactions to peanuts and certain tree nuts, specifically almonds and hazelnuts.
 Ses i 3 is a vicilin-like globulin.
 Ses i 4 and Ses i 5 are oleosins, associated with oil bodies, which appear to contribute to cross-reactivity to hazelnut and peanut oils.
 Ses i 6 and Ses i 7 are globulins.
 Ses i 8 is a profilin.

 Allergic reactions to oleosins from sesame, hazelnut and peanut oils have been confirmed, ranging from contact dermatitis to anaphylactic shock.
 The sesame oil body associated proteins are at ~17 and ~15 kDa, named, respectively, Ses i 4 and Ses i 5.
 Standardized sesame extracts used for allergy diagnosis do not contain oleosins, so the results of skin prick tests can present a false negative whereas using freshly ground seeds elicits a true positive.
 Commercial-grade peanut oil is highly refined, so the oleosins are removed, but commercial-grade sesame oil intended for food consumption is typically an unrefined product with a measurable protein content.

 Diagnosis

-Diagnosis is usually based on a medical history, elimination diet, skin prick test, blood tests for food-specific IgE antibodies, or oral food challenge.
-However, skin prick tests sometimes give false negatives due to the lack of oleosin proteins in standardized sesame extracts.
+Diagnosis is usually based on a medical history, elimination diet, skin prick test, blood tests for food-specific IgE antibodies or oral food challenge.
+Skin prick tests sometimes give false negatives due to the lack of oleosin proteins in standardized sesame extracts.
 Freshly ground sesame seeds can thereby be preferable for skin prick tests.
 Confirmation is by double-blind, placebo-controlled food challenges, which remains the diagnostic gold standard for sesame allergy.
 Self-reported sesame allergy often fails to be confirmed by food challenge.